What Does CBD Stand For?

 CB1 receptors are abundant in the central nervous system.
 CB2 receptors are found primarily in the gastrointestinal tract and peripheral nervous system.
 But they can also be found on many cells related to the immune system.

 For decades, scientists have known about these receptors.
 While there’s still more to learn about exactly how the chemical actions of CB1 and CB2 work.
-Similarly, there is mounting evidence of benefits of CBD oil.
+Similarly, there is mounting evidence of the benefits of CBD oil.

 And, as you’ll discover in the following sections.
 There’s growing evidence that the power of CBD oil doesn’t just come from its interaction with cannabinoid receptors.